chirpstack/chirpstack-gateway-os/docs/content/use/_index.md

 ---
-title: Using the LoRa Gateway OS images
+title: Using the ChirpStack Gateway OS images
 menu:
     main:
         parent: use